REI climbs for customer insights through improved analytics

 A national outdoor specialty retailer, REI is one of the nation’s largest consumer co-ops, with 17 million active members.
 With a core purpose to inspire, educate and outfit for a lifetime of outdoor adventures and stewardship, the retailer has nearly 150 stores in 35 states.

-It’s not easy, though — retailers are often challenged to harness that data and convert it into actionable insights.
-A recent study by research firm RSR found that half of retailers had implemented capabilities related to capturing and analyzing big data, but less than one-fourth reported being satisfied with what they had implemented.2
+It’s not easy, though—retailers are often challenged to harness that data and convert it into actionable customer insights.
+A recent study by research firm RSR found that half of retailers had implemented capabilities related to capturing and analyzing customer insights through big data, but less than one-fourth reported being satisfied with what they had implemented.

 With in-store and online operations in addition to its adventure company, the retailer has access to a lot of raw data.
 When it began its partnership with PK in early 2017, it was inundated with streams of structured and unstructured data that included customer names and addresses, transactions and amounts, emails and any activities in which the customer had participated.